|

 the volume of traffic increased in the beginning

-of the 60s in the inner part
+of the 60s - in the inner part

-of the old narrow streets and
+of the old narrow streets - and

 the expanding shopping areas

-around central Copenhagen and the sidewalks became
+around central Copenhagen - as well as the sidewalks

-the way - Copenhagen’s City Council decided
+Copenhagen’s City Council decided in 1962

-in 1962 to establish a car free
+- to establish a car free pedestrian zone from

-pedestrian zone from the westerly Town
+the westerly Town Hall Square

-Hall Square to Kongens Nytorv
+to Kongens Nytorv (The Kings

 - which also includes a maze of small streets

-and historical squares that altogether are fanning
+and historical squares - that altogether are fanning

 out from “Strøget” - and the

-mediaeval part of Copenhagen,
+mediaeval part of Copenhagen

-- and being the oldest and longest pedestrian
+km - and being the oldest and

-street system in the world.
+longest Pedestrian Street system in the world. |

 |